-This project is in the planning phase as the City continues to explore the possibility of bringing broadband to Hidden Hills.
+The Fiber to the Home project is getting closer and closer to becoming a reality.
 With your support, the City hopes to bring all residents true fiber internet which is at least 10 to 100 times faster and more reliable than current internet services in Hidden Hills.

 The most reliable and efficient way to deliver high-speed internet is over fiber.
 Fiber, literally glass fibers about the diameter of a human hair, transmits data at speeds far exceeding current DSL, cable, or dial-up speeds.
 The same fiber providing your broadband is also capable of simultaneously delivering voice and video services to you, including video streaming.